AjaybirRandhawa/Small-Python-Projects/README.md

 # Small-Python-Projects
-This contains all small Python projects I have completed in order to avoid overwhelming overall repositories.
+This contains all small Python projects I have completed in order to avoid creating a larger number of overall repositories.